Frequently Asked Questions

 Q. How can I be sure I will get the correct genuine parts for my Kawasaki when I order them?

-Always provide the VIN and engine or serial number of your Kawasaki to ensure correct parts are ordered.
+Always provide the VIN, engine or serial number of your Kawasaki to ensure correct parts are ordered.

 Q. Can I download online a service manual or owners handbook for my Kawasaki?